Norway lawmakers have questions on $850 billion wealth fund's F1 deal

-OSLO Norway's $850 billion sovereign wealth fund, the world's largest, must answer questions on its acquisition of a stake in Formula One, Norwegian parliamentarians said on Friday.
+OSLO Norway's $850 billion (508 billion pounds) sovereign wealth fund, the world's largest, must answer questions on its acquisition of a stake in Formula One, Norwegian parliamentarians said on Friday.

 The fund, which invests Norway's oil and gas revenues, bought a $1.6 billion stake in motor racing's Formula One in May 2012, together with investors BlackRock and Waddell & Reed.